sthiede/Comparative_Genomics/day2_afternoon/README.md

 ```

 > Question: Experiment with the –outfmt parameter, which controls different output formats that BLAST can produce.

+> Question: Determine which Enterococcus genomes contain vancomycin resistance genes.
+To do this you will need to: i) create a protein BLAST database for ardb_van.pfasta, ii) concetenate the genomes sequences in the .fasta files and iii) use blastx to BLAST nucleotide genomes against a protein database

 Identification of antibiotic resistance genes with [ARIBA](https://github.com/sanger-pathogens/ariba) directly from paired end reads
 ----------------------------------------------------------